 While traditions are still present, the event has definitely become more modern, so it's surprisingly simple to find an outfit.
-Keep scrolling for four dressing rules to follow for Chinese New Year.
+Keep scrolling for four dressing rules to follow for the Lunar New Year.

 1. Traditional Dress Is a Red Cheongsam

-Style Notes: The traditional way to dress for Chinese New Year is to wear a qipao or a cheongsam frock.
+The traditional way to dress for Chinese New Year is to wear a qipao or a cheongsam frock.
 Leaf advised that traditionally you would wear this in red.
-Right now, there are many designers who have been influenced by this style.
-From Rixo to Attico to Prada, you can easily find a piece (in a wide range of colors!) that takes its inspiration from these dresses.
+Right now, many designers have been influenced by this style.
+From Rixo to The Attico to Prada, you can easily find a piece (in a wide range of colors!) that takes its inspiration from these dresses.

-Style Notes: When I asked Leaf what she always wears on Chinese New Year, she replied that it was her grandmother's diamond ring.
-While new clothes are preferable to symbolise new beginnings, there's also an emphasis on family for the day, so it makes sense to honor those close to you.
+When I asked Leaf what she always wears on Chinese New Year, she replied that it was her grandmother's diamond ring.
+While new clothes are preferable to symbolize new beginnings, there's also an emphasis on family for the day, so it makes sense to honor those close to you.

 3. Red Is Lucky for Everyone But Luckier for Certain People

-Style Notes: During Chinese New Year, red is considered a lucky color.
-Leaf told me that it means happiness, passion, and luck, which is why so many people wear it during the celebrations.
+During Chinese New Year, red is considered a lucky color.
+Leaf told me that it means happiness, passion, and luck, which is why so many people wear it during celebrations.
 But if it's your zodiac year, red is an especially lucky color for you.
 How do you know if it's your zodiac year?
 Find out which animal represents the year you were born, according to the Chinese zodiac calendar.
-Twenty-nineteen is the year of the pig, so get your rouge on if your birth year matches.

 All black and all white are traditionally not worn during Chinese New Year because they symbolize bad luck and are associated with mourning.
 Instead, for an auspicious start to the year, choose red, orange, yellow, or green, which all have positive associations.